satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 mirror the purpose of scientific review to increase the clarity, reproducibility and correctness of works that enter the canon.

-Github.com provides an open source software hosting service together with a web-based front end for interacting with these projects.
+Github.com provides a software hosting service together with a web-based front-end for interacting with these projects.
 For these projects, code is available for everyone to view and for registered github members to comment on and report issues.
 A typical analogy to submitting an article for publication would be for a developer to create a “pull request” that sends maintainers of a project a message to integrate the developer’s changes to the code into the main project.
 Such a request is handled via a web interface that combines discussion together with the code changes.
 Although the primary developers of the project get the “pull-request” email, any github member is allowed to comment on such a request.
 The web interface allows inserting comments in an interactive discussion form or for any given line of the code.
 These pull-requests become part of the permanent log of the project.

 .. figure:: images/image06.png
    :align: center